 If you pay different rates depending on what time you use your energy, you can still save.
 Economy 7 users can compare in exactly the same way as everyone else.
 See our full Is Economy 7 Right for You? guide for full info.

 Economy 7 users can switch to cheap fixes too.
-In most casers Economy 7 users can also get the top fix tariffs in the Cheapest Fixed Deals table above.
+In most cases Economy 7 users can also get the top fix tariffs in the Cheapest Fixed Deals table above.

 If you've Economy 10, it's slightly more effort.
-Use Cheap Energy Club to compare gas rates, but for Economy 10 electricity tariffs you'll need to ring round suppliers.
-Economy 7 and 10 tariffs are only worth considering if you have storage heaters, water tanks, work shifts or are able to use appliances on timers.
+However we've worked out a way to compare - see how to do it in our Economy 7 guide.
+Economy 7 and 10 tariffs are only worth considering if you've storage heaters, work shifts or can use appliances on timers.

 Contact your energy supplier.
 Keep a note of all the dates, times and people you speak to.
 If calling doesn't work, write a letter.
 Then if you've escalated it as far as you can and you still don't have an adequate response, contact the Energy Ombudsman.

-You can only complain to it if your energy company is a member.
-It currently includes Centrica (British Gas), EDF, SSE, E.on, Scottish Power and Npower.
 Ombudsman complaints are a no-risk system, so if you've got an issue, go for it.
 You can ring, write or complain to it online.
+All energy suppliers have to be a member of the ombudsman's redress scheme, so it's open to all energy customers.